Continue to site >

 The Fund seeks to participate in a portion of the gains experienced by each Underlying ETP.

-The Fund seeks to generate monthly income, which is not dependent on the price appreciation of an Underlying ETP.
+The Fund seeks to generate weekly cash distributions, which are not dependent on the price appreciation of an Underlying ETP.

-The Fund seeks to generate monthly income from option premiums that could potentially be elevated due to the anticipated volatility associated with each Underlying ETP’s Bitcoin investments.
+The Fund seeks to generate weekly cash distributions from option premiums that could potentially be elevated due to the anticipated volatility associated with each Underlying ETP’s Bitcoin investments.

-That is, although the Fund may not fully participate in gains in an Underlying ETP’s share price, the Fund’s portfolio is designed to generate income.
+That is, although the Fund may not fully participate in gains in an Underlying ETP’s share price, the Fund’s portfolio is designed to generate options premiums.

 An Investment in the Fund is not an investment in any Underlying ETP

-The Fund’s strategy will cap its potential gains tied to a particular ETP if that Underlying ETP’s shares increase in value.
+The Fund’s strategy will capture only a portion of potential gains tied to a particular ETP if that Underlying ETP’s shares increase in value.

-The Fund’s strategy is subject to all potential losses (in proportion to its allocation to an Underlying ETP), if the Underlying ETP’s shares decrease in value, which may not be offset by income received by the Fund.
+The Fund’s strategy is subject to all potential losses (in proportion to its allocation to an Underlying ETP), if the Underlying ETP’s shares decrease in value, which may not be offset by the options premiums received by the Fund.

 The Fund does not invest directly in any Underlying ETP.